telerik/kendo-ui-core/docs/web/scheduler/resources.md

     });
     </script>

-If a resource instance has its `color` field set the scheduler will use this value as the background of all events assigned to that instance.
+If a resource instance has its `color` field set, the Scheduler will use this value as background for all events assigned to that instance.

-## Multiple resource instances
+### Multiple Instance Resources

-A multiple resource instance is a resource of which more than one instance can be assigned to a scheduler event.
-A typical example is a scheduler displaying a list of meetings and the meeting atendees.
-Since more than one atendee can participate in a meeting it can be considered a "multiple" instance resource.
+A multiple instance resource is a resource of which more than one instance can be assigned to a scheduler event.
+A typical example is a Scheduler displaying a list of meetings and the meeting atendees.
+Since more than one atendee can participate in a meeting, it can be considered a multiple instance resource.

-### Example - multiple instance resources
+The example below demonstrates how to use multiple instance resources.

+###### Example

     <div id="scheduler"></div>
     <script>